Trade dress: Overview

+By country

 United Kingdom

 Trade dress can be protected as getup under the law of passing off in the UK.
 Passing off is a common law remedy for protecting an unregistered trade mark.
 Getup, packaging, business strategy, marketing techniques, advertisement themes etc. can also be protected under passing off.

 United States

 Trade dress protection is intended to protect consumers from packaging or appearance of products that are designed to imitate other products; to prevent a consumer from buying one product under the belief that it is another.
 For example, the shape, color, and arrangement of the materials of a children's line of clothing can be protectable trade dress (though, the design of the garments themselves is not protected), as can the design of a magazine cover, the appearance and décor of a chain of Mexican-style restaurants, and a method of displaying wine bottles in a wine shop.

 Statutory source

 Trademark law is not explicitly mentioned in the Constitution of the United States (as opposed to patent and copyright protection law); as such, trademark law—and thus, trade dress—is enforced on the state level in addition to the federal level.

 In the U.S., like trademarks, a product's trade dress is legally protected by the Lanham Act, the federal statute which regulates trademarks and trade dress.
 Under section 43(a) of the Lanham Act, a product's trade dress can be protected without formal registration with the United States Patent and Trademark Office (USPTO).
 In part, section 43(a) states the following: